cloudmesh-community/book/chapters/updates.md

 * Jan 16, 2019: Added the OpenAPI server based on yaml file introspection in a [Section](#sec:openapi-introspection)

+* Jan 18, 2019 A section on how to do equation in the book was added (see @sec:equations).

 ## Unpublished updates :o:

 Unpublished updates have not yet been tested, but have been started to